DigiaFactory/automated-jenkins-pipeline/jenkins/README.md

-# Pre-configured Jenkins Docker image
+# Pre-configured Jenkins Docker image (WIP)

-This repository contains the Dockerfile and any necessary resources for running Jenkins in a Docker container with some pre-defined plug-ins and settings.
+**NOTE:** This is based on [DigiaCloudServices/digia-factory build-pipeline-in-a-minute/jenkins](https://github.com/DigiaCloudServices/digia-factory) and will extend that base image when it is finished.